Morning, Thursday, 15th October 2020

 - Nick Bennett, Public Services Ombudsman for Wales, Ombudsman Wales.

-Further speakers include: Dr David Bailey, BMA Cymru Wales; Darren Hughes, Welsh NHS Confederation; Professor Aled Jones, Cardiff University; Mario Kreft, Care Forum Wales; Lesley Lewis, Aneurin Bevan University Health Board; Claire Morgan, Carers Wales; Donna Ockenden; John Pearce, Board of Community Health Councils in Wales; Anna Prytherch, Rural Health and Care Wales and Helen Whyley, RCN Wales.
+Further speakers include: Dr David Bailey, BMA Cymru Wales; Chris Graham, Picker Institute Europe; Professor Aled Jones, Cardiff University; Mario Kreft, Care Forum Wales; Lesley Lewis, Aneurin Bevan University Health Board; Claire Morgan, Carers Wales; Donna Ockenden, Review of Governance Arrangements at Betsi Cadwaladr for the University Health Board; John Pearce, Board of Community Health Councils in Wales; Anna Prytherch, Rural Health and Care Wales and Helen Whyley, RCN Wales.

 - The way forward for raising the quality of health and social care;

-- Developing the governance and transparency of health boards and enhancing the voice of patients;
+- Governance and transparency of health boards and enhancing the voice of patients;

 - Improving inspection and the regulation system in Wales;